Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Proof of Proposition 1

-We can introduce the task-relevant information that the agent must first reach key states: $\kappa=1,..., N-1$ before progressing to $x=N$.
-It is presupposed that every time the agent achieves at $x=\kappa$, the policy where $x<\kappa$ is updated to a deterministic rightward movement, i.e., $P(M_x=1)=1, x<\kappa$, thereby emulating the update process in Reinforcement Learning.
+We now introduce task-specific information that the agent must first reach intermediate key states, $ \kappa = 1, 2, \dots, N-1 $, before progressing to $ x = N $.
+Each time the agent reaches state $ x = \kappa $, the policy is updated to enforce deterministic rightward movement for all positions $ x < \kappa $, i.e., $ P(M_x = 1) = 1 $ for $ x < \kappa $, in line with the update process in Reinforcement Learning.